JamesLawton/poseet-copy-01/content/pages/index.md

       - title: 4.
 Do the move!
         title_align: left
         content: >
           Attempt to recreate the movement as accurately as possible.
-We can provide feedback to help improve your form as you move.
-At the end, we'll show your score of how close you were.
+We provide feedback to help improve your form as you move.
+At the end, we'll show your score of how similar you were to the reference video.
         content_align: left
         image_alt: Section item 4 icon
         image_position: top